sjktje/latex-notes-skeleton/README.md

 At the appropriate spot in your main.tex.

+## Localisation

+Swedish hyphenation is used by default.
+If writing in English, you may want to tell babel about it.
+Do so by commenting out the current babel line in `preamble.tex` and adding one appropriate for your language, e.g.:

+    %\usepackage[swedish]{babel}
+    \usepackage[british]{babel}

 ## Compiling the document

 Assuming you are using Mac OS X or some other Makefile-aware operating system,